Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Flight dynamics

 \section{Flight dynamics}

-This section introduces the dynamic models describing the motion of tail-sitters.
+This section introduces the dynamic models that describe the motion of tail-sitters.
 We define coordinate frames for tail-sitter modeling, trajectory generation, and tracking control in Section \ref{sec_coordinate_def}.
-The dynamic model of the tailsitter is presented in Section \ref{sec_airframe_dyn} and Section \ref{sec_aerodyn} introduces the classic aerodynamic models.
+The dynamic model of the tail-sitter is presented in Section \ref{sec_airframe_dyn} and Section \ref{sec_aerodyn} introduces the classic aerodynamic models.